 In fact, the early adapters of Paleo eating came from the sports and fitness community, specifically from Cross fit communities.
 Because Cross fit relies on explosive movements to create fast twitch muscles, following the diet of ancestors that needed to be speedy hunters to survive is a logical step to take.

-The Reasoning Behind Paleo For Weight Loss
+Paleo diet for Weight Loss

-The Paleo diet makes a lot of big claims, but do they actually hold up to science?
+The paleolithic diet makes a lot of big claims, but do they actually hold up to science?
 To answer that question lets look at some of the logic behind the theory of the Paleo diet.

 The central premise of the plan is that modern life and a western, processed diet is making us sick and fat.
 Our bodies haven't adjusted in the short ten thousand years of agrarian history to this form of eating, and it's causing us to suffer from allergies, lethargy and excess weight.